President George Washington set a precedent of non-intervention in European affairs, a trend that lasted into the 20th century.

 Many of America’s founders, most notably Thomas Jefferson and James Madison, stringently opposed Alexander Hamilton’s economic policies.
 In fact, Jefferson ultimately resigned from George Washington’s cabinet in protest of Washington’s support for Hamilton.
 This helped forge the first political factions in the U.S.: the Republicans led by Jefferson and the Federalists led by Washington and Hamilton.

 Hamilton recognized the coming of the industrial revolution.
-He also saw great potential in the alliance of industry and capitalism to transform America into a world power.
+He also saw great potential in allying industry and capitalism to transform America into a world power.
 However, Hamilton tried to speed up the alliance through government intervention.
 This only led to mercantilism, which is the antithesis of the free market capitalism that many Americans had sought after freeing themselves from England.

-The sovereignty of states and individuals was weakened by Hamilton’s quest to centralize power.
+Hamilton’s quest to centralize power weakened the sovereignty of the states and the people.
 This contradicted most founders who drafted the Constitution.
 Hamilton’s liberal constitutional interpretations have reduced the states’ ability to resist the growing federal authority.
 They have also produced philosophical descendants such as Henry Clay, Daniel Webster, Abraham Lincoln, Woodrow Wilson, Franklin D. Roosevelt, Richard M. Nixon, George W. Bush, and Barack Obama.

 Hamilton’s ideas of accumulating national debt, creating a national bank, and subsidizing favored businesses have been fully enacted in one form or another.
 There is a vast national debt, banking is centrally planned through the Federal Reserve System, and many businesses and industries are routinely subsidized with taxpayer money.
 Over 200 years after his death, Alexander Hamilton’s vision for America is now a reality.
 And in many ways, Hamilton’s ideas betrayed the principles that Americans fought for in the War for Independence.